liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 Nice work!
 You've successfully implemented portal authentication in the Android app.
 It didn't take you that long, either.
 You only have signing in working so far, though; it doesn't display any portal content.
-You'll add this shortly.
-First, however, you need to understand the components that comprise `GuestbooksActivity`.
-The next article walks you through this activity's structure.
+Next, you'll develop Get Guestbooks Screenlet.